-Are you a fashionista?
+Are you a style maven?
 A baseball junkie?
-A notorious eccentric?
+A creative type?
 An unabashed bookworm?

 From traditional to hip and chic to cozy, there’s a personality match for just about everyone among Chicago’s long list of exciting hotels and hostels.